lsst/dp0-2_lsst_io/tutorials-examples/major-updates-log.rst

 Notebook 08 (truth tables) added.

+The ``ForcedSourceOnDiaObject``, ``TruthSummary``, and ``MatchesTruth`` tables were released.

-The recommended image of the RSP was bumped to version Weekly 40.
+The recommended image of the RSP was bumped to version Weekly 40, and all notebooks were updated accordingly.

 Permissions for users' "notebooks/tutorial-notebooks" directory changed to read-only.
-For details, see :ref:`NB-Intro-Use-Tutorial-NBs` and :ref:`NB-Intro-Use-A-NB-faq-readonly`,
+For details about the permission change, see :ref:`NB-Intro-Use-Tutorial-NBs` and :ref:`NB-Intro-Use-A-NB-faq-readonly`.

-or `this Forum topic on the permission changes <https://community.lsst.org/t/7087>`_.
+| Relevant announcements in the Forum:
+|  - `Truth-Match and ForcedSourceOnDiaObject tables are available <https://community.lsst.org/t/7088>`_
+|  - `Permission changes for users’ “notebooks/tutorial-notebooks” directory <https://community.lsst.org/t/7087>`_

 Aug 20 2022